guillaumepgt/guillaumepgt/README.md

-# 👋 Bienvenue sur mon profil GitHub !
+# 👋 Welcome to my GitHub profile!

-Je suis un développeur passionné par la programmation et les nouvelles technologies.
-Toujours en quête de nouvelles connaissances, j'aime explorer divers langages et frameworks.
+I am a developer passionate about programming and new technologies.
+Always looking for new knowledge, I like to explore various languages ​​and frameworks.
 ## 🚀 À propos de moi

 - 🔹 Développement en **Python, C++, Angular**